Suor/django-cacheops/README.rst

 | **Function caching.**

 You can cache and invalidate result of a function the same way as a queryset.
-Cache of next function will be invalidated on any ``Article`` change, addition or deletion:
+Cache of the next function will be invalidated on any ``Article`` change, addition or deletion:

 .. code:: python